stormpath/stormpath-documentation/source/accnt_mgmt.rst

 .. only:: nodejs

-  The success response will look like:
+  The success response will look like this:

   .. literalinclude:: code/nodejs/account_management/reset1_trigger_resp.js
       :language: javascript

 .. only:: php

-  The success response will look like:
+  The success response will look like this:

   .. literalinclude:: code/php/account_management/reset1_trigger_resp.php
       :language: php